douglaskataki/PrivEscWindows/README.md

 ## Configuration File

-Unattend.xml saved in Pather directory.
+Unattend.xml saved in Panther directory.
 Even after this script the Windows Machine removed the password in base64, but I saved this file in another directory.
 Go there and find it!

-1) Search recursivily for files with password in it:
+1) Search recursively for files with password in it:
 ```cmd
 findstr /si password *.xml *.ini *.txt
 ```